Cornellà de Llobregat – RCDE Stadium

 …And the winner is… 2010 Stadium of the Year

 The stadium won the prestigious 2010 Business Award Stadium of the Year, beating off challenges from the Dallas Cowboys Stadium and Dublin’s Aviva Stadium.
-However, It has not all been sunshine and light.
-There has been none of the “new stadium bounce” witnessed at the likes of Real Sociedad & Athletic Club.
-Espanyol’s form at their new home has been mediocre at best, with the club enduring season-long stays in La Segunda in 2020-21 and 23-24.
+However, it has not all been sunshine and light.
+There has been very little “new stadium bounce” as seen at Real Sociedad & Athletic Club.
+Espanyol’s form at their new home has been mediocre at best, with the club enduring season-long stays in La Segunda in 2020-21 and 2023-24.
 Attendances have also been disappointing, with Espanyol averaging fewer than 20,000 in the past few seasons.
-Many names for the new stadium were banded-about such as the Estadi Cornellà-El Prat, Estadi RCD Espanyol or Nou Sarrià.
-The club side-stepped naming the stadium after Jarque despite calls from socios, continuing to explore naming rights, before finally settling on a 7-year deal with Power8, a gaming technology firm, in June 2014.
+Many names for the new stadium were bandied about, such as the Estadi Cornellà-El Prat, Estadi RCD Espanyol or Nou Sarrià.
+The club side-stepped naming the stadium after Jarque despite calls from socios, and continued to explore naming rights, before finally settling on a 7-year deal with Power8, a gaming technology firm, in June 2014.
 The choice was not exactly catchy and was poorly received by the fans.
 So much so, Espanyol ditched the deal in January 2016 and settled on the title of RCDE Stadium.

 The RCDE Stadium will host matches at the 2030 World Cup

 Whatever Espanyol call home over the next few years, it will revert back to the RCDE Stadium when it hosts matches during Spain’s joint hosting of the 2030 FIFA World Cup.
-Then the world can see that this is a magnificent stadium.
+The stadium already meets FIFA’s criteria for capacity and sustainability, so no major structural work is required ahead of hosting the tournament.
+Once the World Cup commences, the world can see that this is a magnificent stadium.
 A fact that not even the most hardened fan of FC Barcelona, their closest and oldest rivals, would deny.

 search previous next tag category expand menu location phone mail time cart zoom edit close